Botanical Name: Papaver rhoeas

 Exposure: Full Sun

-Bloom Period: Spring to summer
+Bloom Period: Spring and summer

 Attributes: Attracts Pollinators, Cut Flower, Deer Resistant, Drought Tolerant

 When to Sow Outside: RECOMMENDED.
 4 to 6 weeks before your average last frost date, or as soon as soil can be worked; or fall for bloom the following spring.
 Mild Climates: Only fall sowing recommended.